Lezaleas/Reviews-Churn/METHODOLOGY.md

 ---

-# 3. Review Categorization by LLM
+# 3. Review Categorization Using an LLM in Python

-About 30,000 reviews contained messages written in Brazilian Portuguese.
+**Ollama:** About 30,000 reviews contained messages written in Brazilian Portuguese.
 A locally hosted LLM, accessed through Ollama, was used to classify these messages into 12 distinct categories, such as delivery not received and easy service, allowing qualitative review text to be transformed into structured data for quantitative analysis.

 The category taxonomy was developed manually through iterative trial runs.
 Initial classifications were manually inspected and the categories were progressively refined until they provided a useful balance between specificity and consistency.

 The initial model selected for classification produced accurate results, but its computational requirements would have resulted in an estimated processing time of approximately 20 days.
 A compromise was found with **Qwen2.5:3B**, which provided sufficiently high classification precision while being substantially faster and clearing the task in 2 days.
 Classification quality was manually checked on trial outputs before processing the full dataset.

-Because positive and negative reviews required different classification taxonomies, two filtered copies of the reviews table were created in PostgreSQL, containing only reviews within the respective score ranges.
+**Python:** Because positive and negative reviews required different classification taxonomies, two filtered copies of the reviews table were created in PostgreSQL, containing only reviews within the respective score ranges.
 These tables were then exported to CSV and processed in Python.
 The script handled prompting the LLM with each review message, extracting the resulting category, and periodically saving checkpoints so that processing could be resumed without losing completed classifications.

 The Python script initially also validated the model's output against the predefined category list, since the model occasionally generated categories outside the intended taxonomy.
-This validation step was ultimately ignored after it became apparent that the model's occasional category variations could be more effectively consolidated into the final taxonomy in SQL.
+This validation step was ultimately removed after it became apparent that these occasional category variations could be more effectively consolidated into the final taxonomy in SQL.

+The resulting classified datasets were saved as two CSV files, containing the review messages alongside their assigned categories.
+These files were then imported back into PostgreSQL using pgAdmin.

 **[View the complete Python script](./scripts/classify_reviews.py)**